-We work on some of Scotland's most famous salmon River
+We work on one of Scotland's most famous salmon rivers, The River Tweed.

 The traditions and techniques used on the River Tweed have influenced salmon fishing, wherever these wonderful fish can be found.
 To have the chance to fish for salmon on the Tweed is a wonderful experience and Tweed Guide is ideally placed to provide fishing for a day or however long you choose.